 Please sign below that you have carefully reviewed this informed consent document and that you have had an opportunity to ask any questions.
-By signing below you also indicate that you are aware that the Visian ICL is an elective procedure, that you do not need to have this procedure, and that you understand your other surgical and non-surgical alternatives for vision correction.
+By signing below, you also indicate that you are aware that the EVO Visian ICL is an elective procedure, that you do not need to have this procedure, and that you understand your other surgical and non-surgical alternatives for vision correction.

-Patient Full Name (print):
+Date

-Patient Signature:
+Patient Full Name (print) Patient Signature

-Witness Full Name (print):
+Witness Full Name (print) Witness Signature

-Witness Signature:
+N. Timothy Peters or Jennifer Ling, MD

-Surgeon Name: N. Timothy Peters, MD
+Surgeon Name Surgeon Signature

-Surgeon Signature:
+7